 Mental Health and Travel

 Travel represents an opportunity for rest and relaxation or a chance for exciting exploration of other countries and cultures.
-However travel can also be very stressful, not just in the planning stages but also during the journey itself and adapting to a new environment on arrival.
+However travel can also be stressful, not just in the planning stages but also during the journey itself and adapting to a new environment on arrival.
 Consideration of your mental wellbeing during travel is as important as your physical health.

 Mental Health Issues in Travellers

-- Are amongst the leading causes of ill health in travellers and are a common reason for medical repatriation.
+- Are amongst the leading causes of ill health in travellers and a common reason for medical repatriation.